Absolute return funds pursue positive return targets above the returns of T-bills.

-Seeking positive returns above inflation, as measured by T-bills, over a full market cycle of at least three years.
+Seeking positive returns above the return of Treasury bills over a full market cycle of generally at least three years.

 Chart does not represent the performance of Putnam Absolute Return Funds.
 For performance, click here.
 The 3-year annualized return of the BofA Merrill Lynch U.S. T-Bill Index through 12/31/13 was 0.12%.
 You cannot invest directly in an index.

 The funds are not intended to outperform stocks and bonds during strong market rallies.